 There is a huge focus on collaboration in the workplace right now, and rightly so.
 Improving employees’ team collaboration skills has big benefits when it comes to reducing wasted time and preventing any miscommunication.
 Added benefits include inspiring creativity and boosting engagement, which yields a huge upside for most organizations

-In order to improve collaboration, employees need to be equipped with the right communication and conflict resolution skills, as well as the right technology.
+In order to improve collaboration, employees need to be equipped with the right communication and conflict resolution skills, as well as the right employee communication tools.
 In this post on team collaboration skills, we cover 4 important behavioral aspects of successful collaboration.

-On the technology side, employees who aren’t working face to face need to have a real time secure messaging platform.
+On the technology side, employees who aren’t working face to face need to have a real-time secure communication app.
 Note that email is not a real-time communication tool and will have negative effects on productivity and efficiency if used for collaboration.
 Additionally, employees should never be putting your business at risk by communicating over consumer solutions like WhatsApp or iMessage.

 With a way to communicate, the next step is to provide collaboration apps that match the work employees do.
 Among desk-based teams, G Suite and Trello are popular choices that allow users to work together on the same document and effectively manage projects.